devalexandre/site/source/docs/0.1/index.md

-## title: What is Moleculer?
+## What is Moleculer?

-Moleculer is a fast, modern and powerful microservices framework in Go (https://golang.org/).
-It helps you to build efficient, reliable & scalable services.
-Moleculer provides many features for building and managing your microservices.
+Moleculer is a simple, fast, modern and powerful microservices framework written in Go (https://golang.org/).

+It helps you to build simple, efficient, reliable & scalable services.

+Easy to go from 1 machine to many machines.
+Easy to focus on your problem.

 ## Features